Azure/azure-powershell/src/Resources/Resources/help/Remove-AzTag.md

 It does not delete the tag.
 If the value has been applied to any resources or resource groups, the command fails.

-### Example 3: Deletes the entire set of tags under a subscription
+### Example 3: Deletes the entire set of tags on a subscription

 ``` powershell
 PS C:\>Remove-AzTag -ResourceId /subscriptions/{subId}
 ```

-This command deletes the entire set of tags under the subscription with {subId}.
+This command deletes the entire set of tags on the subscription with {subId}.
 It will not return the object deleted if not passing in "-PassThru".

-### Example 4: Deletes the entire set of tags under a tracked resource
+### Example 4: Deletes the entire set of tags on a resource

 ``` powershell
 PS C:\>Remove-AzTag -ResourceId /subscriptions/{subId}/resourcegroups/{rg}/providers/Microsoft.Sql/servers/Server1 -PassThru